 Power Pathway: Nurturing Equity Movements

-The San Francisco Foundation builds on a long history of working in this area.
-For decades we have played an important role in leadership development and movement building more broadly, including making grants for community organizing, helping to start and sustain community organizations, and supporting grassroots leadership development.
+For decades, The San Francisco Foundation has played an important role in supporting campaigns for change and movement building more broadly.
+We have helped to start and sustain community organizations, strengthened social justice networks and alliances, and supported community organizing and grassroots leadership development.
 We have done this work in partnership with community leaders and advocates, other philanthropic organizations, and our donors.
-In taking on the challenge of regional equity we recommit ourselves to this core mission and long-term work of building civic leadership and community engagement, and catalyzing changes that make our region one where all can thrive and meet their full potential.
+In taking on the challenge of regional equity, we recommit ourselves to the long-term work of building an inclusive democracy where all Bay Area residents can thrive and meet their full potential.

 Review past equity grants for the Power pathway.